-The Statement on the Cooperative Identity stats that a cooperative is an “autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly owned and democratically-controlled enterprise.”
+The Statement on the Cooperative Identity states that a cooperative is an “autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically-controlled enterprise.”

 Definition of a Cooperative

 A cooperative is an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise.

 Cooperatives are based on the values of self-help, self-responsibility, democracy, equality, equity, and solidarity.
 In the tradition of their founders, cooperative members believe in the ethical values of honesty, openness, social responsibility and caring for others.

 The cooperative principles are guidelines by which cooperatives put their values into practice.

 Cooperatives are voluntary organisations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.

 Cooperatives are democratic organisations controlled by their members, who actively participate in setting their policies and making decisions.
 Men and women serving as elected representatives are accountable to the membership.
 In primary cooperatives members have equal voting rights (one member, one vote) and cooperatives at other levels are also organised in a democratic manner.

 3. Member Economic Participation